alecbcs/fly-nextcloud/README.md

 If you deployed your Nextcloud cluster manually, you should set up a way to periodically run the `maintenance.sh` script to dynamically resize the volume attached to your Postgres instance.

 ### Cleaning up Incomplete Uploads from S3
-One of the long standing complaints in the community about using a Nextcloud cluster with a S3 backend is that Nextcloud doesn't cleanup failed uploads automatically.
-This means that your S3 bucket continue to grow in size with in-accessible failed uploads even if the size of your Nextcloud files stays the same.
-To prevent this from happening, this Workflow as well as `maintenance.sh` scrape for incomplete uploads in your S3 bucket and delete those older than 1 week.
+One of the long-standing complaints in the community about using a Nextcloud cluster with an S3 backend is that Nextcloud doesn't cleanup failed uploads automatically.
+This means that your S3 bucket continues to grow in size with inaccessible failed uploads even if the size of your Nextcloud files stays the same.
+To prevent this from happening, this Workflow as well as maintenance.sh scrape for incomplete uploads in your S3 bucket and delete those older than 1 week.

 ## Disclaimer